dhurlburtusa/shortcuts/webpack/webpack-loader-notes.md

 Emits the module as a file to the output and returns its public URL.

+## Imports Loader

+Injects imports statements into the imported script.
+Useful when given a script that depends on certain global variables being present.

 ## Raw Loader

 Allows importing of file contents as a string into a JavaScript file.